 Day 5: From Charang to Lo Manthang (3700m)

 The enthusiastic destination of the trek, Lo Manthang starts after trekking down from Charang.
-You can encounter Nilgiri, Tilic, o and Annapurna on the path.
-After crossing the river in the way, you will have to ascent the pass of Lo and finally, you can see the small and delightful village of Manthang.
+You can encounter Nilgiri, Tilic, o, and Annapurna on the path.
+After crossing the river in the way, you will have to ascend the pass of Lo and finally, you can see the small and delightful village of Manthang.

 Day 6: Trekking around Lo Manthang

-Our final destination- Lo Manthang is famous for monasteries, caves and small villages.
+Our final destination- Lo Manthang is famous for monasteries, caves, and small villages.
 You should not miss the king’s Palace.
-You can also explore to ‘The God House’ and ChyodiGompa.
+You can also explore ‘The God House’ and ChyodiGompa.
 The panorama of Lo Manthangis outrageous.
 The afternoon gets strong blustering wind.